Skip to main content

 • TM stores segments, glossary stores terms — Different granularity, different purposes

-• Use both for maximum effectiveness — They complement, not compete
+• Use both for maximum impact — They complement each other, not compete

 • Glossary first for new projects — Establish terminology before building TM

-• AI enhances both — Modern tools provide smart integration
+• AI improves both — Modern tools provide smart integration

-• Regular maintenance of both — Quality degrades without attention
+• Maintenance of both is non-negotiable — Quality degrades without attention

 FAQ